Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to morphine?

-Remember that everyone's pain is unique and different pain-relief medicines will work in different circumstances.
-Some people's pain will respond well to non-opioid medicines, and you may find that one opioid helps you manage your pain better and with fewer side effects than another.
+Everyone's pain is unique and different pain-relief medicines will work in different circumstances.
+Some people's pain will respond well to non-opioid medicines.
+You may also find that one opioid helps you manage your pain better and with fewer side effects than another.

 Your doctor is the best person to advise you on whether morphine is the right medicine for you, how much you need and how long to take it for.